Manhattan Center for Cognitive Behavioral Therapy

 We Need All the Help We Can Get

 21st-century living can be very demanding.
-People are often consumed by their day to day responsibilities such as work, household chores, or taking care of loved ones.
+People are often consumed by their day-to-day responsibilities such as work, household chores, or taking care of loved ones.
 Often there is little choice but to focus on the next task on the to-do list.
-As a result, we neglect taking the time to care for ourselves, which can leave us feeling stressed and burned out.
+As a result, we neglect to take the time to care for ourselves, which can leave us feeling stressed and burned out.

 Engaging in self-soothing and self-care can improve your mood and increase your ability to cope with stress and negative emotions, such as anxiety, sadness and anger.
 Engaging in self-soothing and self-care is like refilling the gas in your tank.
 They help you perform better and for a longer time.
 Even if you face an emergency situation, you will be more equipped to cope because you’ve got a full tank!